 Benz Communications is a benefits communications strategy boutique creating integrated employee benefits campaigns for employers committed to nurturing high-performing and satisfied employees.
 Benz Communications' clients include Fortune 500 companies and Fortune 100 Best Companies to Work For.
 The firm has also created a group of innovative toolkits and resources to help companies educateemployees about health and financial benefits.

 About National Business Coalition on Health

-National Business Coalition on Health (NBCH) is a national nonprofit membership organization of purchaser-led health care coalitions, representing more than 4,000 employers and about 35 million employees and dependents.
+National Business Coalition on Health (NBCH) is a national nonprofit membership organization of purchaser-led health care coalitions, representing more than over 4,000 employers, unions and local governments, and approximately 35 million employees and dependents across the United States.
 NBCH and its members are dedicated to value-based purchasing of health care services through the collective action of public and private purchasers.
 NBCH seeks to accelerate the nation’s progress toward safe, efficient, high-quality health care and the improved health status of the American population.